-Will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, staff behaviour policy (code of conduct) and Keeping Children Safe in Education (KCSIE) Part 1 and annex A and ensure that the policies are used effectively.
+Ensure that all staff sign to say they have read, understood and agree to work within the School's Child Protection Policy, Staff Behaviour Policy (Code of Conduct) and Keeping Children Safe in Education (KCSIE) Part 1 and annex A and ensure that the policies are used effectively.

-Will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences.
+Organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences.

-Ensure that in collaboration with the school leadership and governors, the child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly.
+Ensure that in collaboration with the school leadership and governors, the Child Protection Policy is reviewed annually and the procedures and implementation are updated and reviewed regularly.